hzi-bifo/mdasim/README.md

 $ make prefix=Path/to/desired/build/folder
 ```
 Please note that the target folder has to contain (empty) `obj` and `bin`-subfolders as well as the `lib`-folder.
-The cmd-line arguments work just as in MDAsim 1.2, please refer to the section **D/ Usage**.
+The cmd-line arguments work just as in MDAsim 1.2, please refer to the section [D/ Usage](https://github.com/hzi-bifo/mdasim#d-usage).

 ## MDAsim 1.3 Change Log
 | DATE         | CHANGES                                                                    | NOTES                 |